The Timex-Sinclairs

 - TS1500 - ZX81 clone with 16K RAM and looks like a Spectrum

-- TS2048 - An enhanced ZX Spectrum 16K
+- TS2048 - An enhanced ZX Spectrum 16K (not released)

 - TS2068 - An enhanced ZX Spectrum 48K

 In 1985, however, Timex in Portugal (TMX Portugal) decided to market the Timex computers in their home country.
 They were allowed to do so within the bounds of the Timex-Sinclair agreement, because Portugal was not included in Sinclair's market - the rest of Europe was, however, closed to them.
-They took the TS2068, and made some modifications armed with the knowledge of problems that had faced the TS2068.
+They took the TS2068, and made some modifications armed with the knowledge of problems that had befallen the TS2068.
 This computer they released as the "TC2048" and "TC2068".
 The TC2048 was a 2068 with some bits taken out (AY sound chip, command cartridges dock port, and the TC2068 ROM has been replaced with a Spectrum ROM for 100% compatibility).
 They also developed a floppy disk interface (for 3" disks), and the Timex Operating System (TOS).
 Following the launch of the floppy disk system, TMX upgraded it to work with CP/M .

 Trivia: